Blackstone (BX) Investment Thesis

 Stop-Loss

-Hard stop below $105 (approximately 20% downside from $130).
+Hard stop below $105 (approximately 15% downside from $124).
 Would signal a fundamental deterioration beyond what we model.
+Most likely a sustained BCRED redemption crisis or a material AI infrastructure thesis breakdown.

 Profit Taking